Ian729/NewsArchive/README.md

 Auto RSS New York Times and Generate Word Cloud

 ## New York Times Global News
+* After installing a Labour government for the first time in 14 years, the country is looking to a historical precedent as a presage to a long-awaited sporting success.
+* Boris Akunin, the creator of a hugely popular detective series, hopes that fomenting a vibrant Russian culture abroad might undermine President Vladimir V. Putin’s government at home.
+* Performing before a major match like the Euro 2024 final offers priceless visibility, and the nonzero chance that you’ll be booed.
+* The princess has stepped back from the public eye since her cancer diagnosis earlier this year.
-* Hamas overwhelmed Israel’s border in October with something like a conventional military maneuver.
+* Hamas overwhelmed Israel’s border in October with a coordinated, large-scale maneuver before committing atrocities.
 Now, it acts as a guerrilla force, its fighters often disguised as civilians.
-* The commander, Muhammad Deif, is considered a mastermind of the Oct.
-7 attacks.
-The Palestinian news media reported mass casualties in the attack in southern Gaza.
+* The target, Muhammad Deif, was an architect of the Oct.
+7 attacks and has been the object of repeated Israeli assassination attempts over decades.
+* Muhammad Deif, an architect of Hamas’s Oct.
+7 attack and commander of the group’s military wing, was the focus of an Israeli strike on Saturday.
+* But Imran Khan, the popular former prime minister, remains incarcerated for now, and the authorities have indicated that new charges are likely.
+* Even as production surges, domestic and foreign shifts in the global drug industry have devastated many poor Colombians whose livelihood is tied to cocaine.
 * Newly armed with deep-strike missiles, Kyiv is trying to degrade Russian abilities on the peninsula, aiming at airfields, air defenses and logistics hubs.
-* Even as production surges, domestic and foreign shifts in the global drug industry have devastated many poor Colombians whose livelihood is tied to cocaine.
-* Lina Boussaha joined a team in Saudi Arabia so she could wear her head scarf while playing the sport she calls “a part of my soul.”
-* Henna artists’ elaborate designs are a hallmark of Indian weddings.
-They also highlight a disparity where some are fabulously rich and many earn very little.
-* Since the recent killing of a police officer, Mannheim has become the byword for a hard line on deporting those who are denied asylum and commit violent crime.
-* Andrey Kozlov was kept for six months in a family’s apartment by a Hamas operative who moonlighted as a journalist.
-Then Israeli commandos stormed in.
-* With Washington looking toward China, and the possibility of another Trump presidency, Europe should do more for its own defense.
-Here are four key areas to watch.
-* The Treasury secretary views food as a way to connect, and her dining decisions have become the subject of global intrigue.

 ![Global](./global.png)
 ## New York Times United States News
-* The West will get a small break from record-breaking heat, while much of the Midwest and the East Coast swelter into next week.
-* Across the country, copper and other valuable materials have been stolen from streetlights, statues and even gravesites, costing millions to repair.
-* The Western United States has been sweltering for more than a week with little respite for those without air-conditioning.
-Cooling centers can help, but not everyone takes advantage of them.
-* Some people voiced indifference or regret that their city was hosting the Republican National Convention.
-Others welcomed the spotlight.
-* Without the protection of Chapter 11, the former mayor and Trump lawyer could have his assets seized and sold by creditors.
 * The Supreme Court decided last month that cities could cite homeless campers.
 Some say ‘clear them all.’
 Others are ramping up outreach.
-* The Treasury secretary views food as a way to connect, and her dining decisions have become the subject of global intrigue.
-* These candidates say the issue cannot be avoided in 2024, and dismiss the notion that focusing on men, who typically prioritize the economy, is a risk.
-* Facing rising frustration in his party, the president brushed it off in an energetic speech in Michigan.
-Inside the room, at least, the Democratic mood was defiant, with cheers of “Don’t go, Joe.”
-* Robert F. Kennedy Jr. privately reached out last week to a woman who accused him of sexually assaulting her in the late 1990s, an account detailed in a recent magazine article.
+* The West will get a small break from record-breaking heat, while much of the Midwest and the East Coast swelter into next week.
+* Across the country, copper and other valuable materials have been stolen from streetlights, statues and even gravesites, costing millions to repair.
+* A range of activists, energized over abortion limits, Israel’s military action in Gaza and immigration, say they plan to march in the city.
+* Few would argue there could be a more perfect setting for the final game of the Copa América soccer tournament on Sunday night.
+* The risk of serious contact burns is increasing as temperatures soar and as more people move to the desert Southwest.
+* Even hours after the shooting, some supporters gathered outside the Manhattan building, seeking solace among the shaken.
+* Authorities identified the gunman as a 20-year-old man from Bethel Park, a town about an hour’s drive from the site of the shooting.
+* The former president was holding a rally when he said he was shot in his ear.
+Two people, including the suspected gunman, were killed and two were critically injured.
+* Some began to cry and to pray.
+Others screamed, as law enforcement officers shouted for everyone to get down.

 ![US](./usnews.png)
 ## New York Times Asia News
+* But Imran Khan, the popular former prime minister, remains incarcerated for now, and the authorities have indicated that new charges are likely.
 * Henna artists’ elaborate designs are a hallmark of Indian weddings.
 They also highlight a disparity where some are fabulously rich and many earn very little.
 * The latest political upheaval comes as Nepal struggles to cope with deadly disasters like a landslide on Friday that left more than 60 people missing.
 * A ruling by Pakistan’s top court strips the governing coalition of its two-thirds majority, and thrusts the party of Imran Khan back onto the political main stage.